ibm-cloud-docs/mas-ms/backups-disaster-recovery.md

 ## Restore
 {: #restore}

 Restore requests must be submitted via case (ticket) through the IBM Support Community Portal.
 The expected turn around time will depend on the severity and the size of the restore required.
 Generally for non-production systems, expect 1 - 3 days for a restore to happen.
+Database restore can only be done to one of the previous daily backups (cannot restore to point in time).

 ## Disaster Recovery
 {: #disaster-recovery}